joyhuan/FormalVerification/README.md

     sorted (h :: t) -> sorted t.
 ```

-Tbh I thought about this problems more than three hours.
-I was at a few points very close to finish
+Tbh I worked over this problems for more than three hours.
+At a few points I was very close to finish
-the proof but still fail at a margin.
+the proof but still fail at the margin.
 But I can tell you every second of the stuggle and the toil is
 totally worth it.
 I became more aware of subconscious, became more alert at detecting false plausible assumptions, and became more adept at coining counterexamples.
 Logic unknots from chaos and started to form clear concrete maps in my mind.

 Though many people took this class because they are passionate and ambitious to use computer to